DDELS/DDELS.github.io/README.md

 ## Welcome

-Hey, I am David D. and thank you for visiting my website!
+Hey it's me, David, and thank you for visiting my website.
+I have a passion for computers, thus why I am major in Computer Science.

-### About Me
-* I am a rising sophomore at NYIT
-* I have basic programming skills

 ### Why computer Science?